Table of Contents

 - Apply cooled dandelion tea topically as a soothing compress for irritated skin.

-5. Boosts Immune Function
+5. Boosts Immune System

 The high vitamin C content in dandelion tea, along with its antioxidant properties, can boost the immune system.
 Regular consumption may help ward off infections and improve overall health, making it a great addition to your wellness routine.